apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 However, as Xiangpeng Hao explores in a previous blog post "how good is parquet for wide tables really" (TODO link) there is clear evidence that the existing implementations of thrift encoding can be made much faster.

+## Background: Apache Thrift
+(TODO background here and enough to undertand why it must be scanned

+Thus, to parse the parquet metadata, the entire metadata must be scanned to locate where the various fields are located, and then each field must be parsed individually.
+However, CPUs are quite fast at scanning data, and a substantial amount of the time spend parsing generated code is parsing the values in individual fields and copying them into in-memory structures, especially into indivdually allocated structures (such as a Rust String, or a C++ std::string (todo refeerences)))

 ## Traditional Parsing Approach using thrift compiler
 The Apache Arrow Rust implementation, as is done with other open source implementations